IBM-Cloud/docs-services/services/zumata/index.md

 <!-- You can include an optional prerequisites paragraph for any prerequisites to be met before integrating the service.
 For example: -->

-In order to access the API, you will need an API key.
+To access the API, you will need an API key.

+Use the following steps to obtain and use the API key:

-You can request an API Key by emailing apikeyrequest@zumata.com.
-Please state your name, company name, use case and contact information and we will get back to you.
+1. Request an API Key by emailing apikeyrequest@zumata.com.
+2. In your request, state your name, company name, use case and contact information and we will get back to you.

-The API key should be included in the X-Api-Key header of each request.
-Note that the API key is case sensitive.
+3. Include the API key you receive in the X-Api-Key header of each request.
+**Note**:  The API key is case sensitive.

 <!-- Related links section: REQUIRED.
 Related links display in the upper right of the getting started page.